Dave Mustaine: 2000s

 As the tour behind Risk soldiered on, Al Pitrelli replaced Friedman on the road.
 In April, the new lineup entered the studio to begin work on a new album a couple of months before they officially parted ways with Capitol Records.
 The summer was spent on the road with Anthrax and Mötley Crüe.
 Capitol released a compilation album in the fall, Capitol Punishment: The Megadeth Years, featuring two brand new (and more metal-leaning) songs, "Dread and the Fugitive Mind" was one of the brand new songs and appeared on the next studio album the following year.
 With a new deal in place with Sanctuary Records, Megadeth returned to the studio toward the end of the year to finish their album and on New Year's Eve, played a show in Anchorage, Alaska.

 An acoustic tour sponsored by radio stations, a press tour, and a video shoot for the song "Moto Psycho" all preceded the May 2001 release of The World Needs A Hero.
 The summer was filled with festival appearances supporting AC/DC.
 In September, Megadeth set out across North America with Endo and Iced Earth.
 VH1's "Behind the Music" special on Megadeth aired that year and was later released on DVD.
 At the end of the year, the band filmed two shows in Arizona, which were released as the 2CD and DVD Rude Awakening.
 The early part of 2002 saw the release of a remixed and re-mastered Killing Is My Business... with bonus tracks and expanded packaging, followed by Rude Awakening.

 In January 2002, Mustaine was admitted to the hospital to have a kidney stone removed.
 While undergoing treatment, he was administered pain medication that triggered a relapse.
 Following his hospital stay, he immediately checked himself into a treatment center in Texas.
 While at rehab, Mustaine suffered an injury causing severe nerve damage to his left arm.
 The injury, induced by falling asleep with his left arm over the back of a chair caused compression of the radial nerve.
 He was diagnosed with radial neuropathy, also known as Saturday Night Palsy, which left him unable to grasp or even make a fist with his left hand.

-On April 3, 2002, Mustaine announced in a press release that he was disbanding Megadeth, officially due to his arm injury.
+On April 3, 2002, Mustaine announced in a press release that he was disbanding Megadeth due to his arm injury.
 For the next four months, Mustaine underwent intense physical therapy five days a week.
 Slowly, Mustaine began to play again, but was forced to "re-teach" his left hand.